kylehuang041/Resume/index.md

     </div>
 </div>

-<p style="margin: -5px 0 -15px 0">CS Student at University of Washington Bothell passionate about programming and cybersecurity.</p>
+<p>CS Student at University of Washington Bothell passionate about programming and cybersecurity.</p>

 #### Education